by Susan Flantzer © Unofficial Royalty 2016

 William and Mary made a formal entry into The Hague, the seat of William’s Dutch Republic, on December 14, 1677.
 Mary soon became pregnant but suffered a miscarriage which may have prevented any future successful pregnancies.
 It is suspected that she had at least two more miscarriages.
 Her inability to have children was Mary’s greatest unhappiness.
 Despite their physical mismatch, Mary was quite tall (5 feet 11 inches; 180 cm) and towered over the undersized and asthmatic William (5 feet 6 inches; 167 cm), William adored Mary and Mary was devoted to William.
 Unlike his uncles, Charles II and James II who had many mistresses, William reputedly had only one mistress, Elizabeth Hamilton, Countess of Orkney.

 In 1685, William and Mary’s uncle King Charles II died without any legitimate children despite having at least 14 illegitimate children.
 Mary’s father, who had converted to Roman Catholicism, succeeded his brother as King James II.
 Mary and her younger sister Anne were James’ only surviving children and were first and second in the line of succession followed by William who was third as the only child of King Charles I’s eldest surviving daughter.
 King James II was now set on a course of restoring Catholicism to England.
-He issued a Declaration of Indulgence removing restrictions that had been imposed on those that did not conform to the Church of England.
-England might very well have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
+He issued a Declaration of Indulgence removing restrictions imposed on those that did not conform to the Church of England.
+England might have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
 However, on June 10, 1688, James’ second wife Maria Beatrice of Modena, who had no surviving children, gave birth to a son, James Francis Edward.
 Immediately, false rumors swirled that the infant had been smuggled into the queen’s chambers in a warming pan.

 On November 5, 1688, William III, Prince of Orange, the nephew and son-in-law of King James II, landed in England vowing to safeguard the Protestant interest.
 He marched to London, gathering many supporters.
 James panicked and sent his wife and infant son to France.
 He tried to flee to France about a month later but was captured.
 William had no desire to make his uncle a martyr, so he allowed him to escape.
 James was received in France by his cousin King Louis XIV, who offered him a palace and a pension.